ide-workshop/ide-workshop.github.io/index.md

 ## News

+* **March 4th**: the preliminary version of the program is up, and we are collecting opinions from participants to specify it.

 * **February 15th**: We are excited to welcome our first keynote speaker — [Boris Bokowski](https://www.linkedin.com/in/borisbokowski/), Director of Engineering at Google, who oversees the internal development tools for Google's developers and in particular the AI tools for their
   IDEs

 * **January 25th**: overall, **25 papers** were accepted to the workshop!
 Congratulations to the authors!